Post 5 of 5

 The biggest factor is the treatment of the garment.
 Like anything, how you care for something will determine its life expectancy.
 Hot water washes, heavy detergent, frequent drying and even how you fold clothing significantly weakens the print.

 Screen printing is a bit like tattoos – they can last if you take care of them.
 But if you don’t, they will fade and deteriorate sooner.
-Their life expectancy also depends on how well the ink is applied!
+Their life expectancy also depends on quality inks and how well it is applied!

 However, there are tips to extend the life of your screen prints, such as the ones discussed we are about to discuss.